weynandk/info_threefold/src/threefold_foundation/tf_20_launchplan_april_2020/tf_2_0_launchplan_april_2020_farmers_ambassadors.md

 ## TFGrid launched

+See our launch video.

 - see [threefold_grid_2_0](threefold_grid_2_0.md)

-## overview of our token launch v2.0
+## overview of our token launch v2.0 = token distribution event

 see [tdeoverview](tdeoverview.md)

 ## partner projects

+cool projects aligned with our values

 see https://www.consciousinternet.org/index.html#/projects

 ## Reach Out Activities

+what activities can you expect over next months

 see [marketingplan_Q2_2020](marketingplan_q2_2020.md)